MrFr0g-X/Zewail-City-Dashboard/README.md

     ```
     cd Zewail-City-Dashboard
     ```
-    * Install the required Python libraries:
+    * Install the required Python libraries
     ```

 3. **Running the dashboard**